 It is a legislative requirement that all private and voluntary sector employers in England, Scotland and Wales, with 250 or more employees, calculate their gender pay and gender bonus gaps as they are on 5 April each year, and that details of the organisation’s gender pay gap are published on an annual basis.

-As an organisation Acorn places some 6,500 people into circa 1,200 different client companies each week and makes up to 1,700 permanent placements every year.
+Acorn places some 6,500 people into circa 1,200 different client companies each week and makes up to 1,700 permanent placements every year.
+Under gender pay gap reporting requirements, we legally obliged to include our temporary workforce in the gender pay gap calculations.

 As a recruitment organisation, the pay rates of the workers we place are dictated to us by the clients we engage with.
 The types of workers we place vary on a huge scale – from industrial and production workers through to senior executives and highly-skilled specialist consultants.